radhikasondhi/SI507-HW6/README.md

 two dashes need to be there before putting in a comment

 * **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**
-You need a script tag (open and close), curly brackets around functions
+You need a script tag (open and close), curly brackets around functions, semicolons

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
 Explain briefly.**
 Console and alert; an alert function pops up on page so that the user can see it, while the console will print in the console when using inspect to see the code behind the page